vaishnavijagtapma2025/stock-market-analysis-python/report.md

 Across the approximately 91 NSE large-cap firms in the sample, the machine learning models consistently outperformed the naive persistence benchmark on price-level prediction accuracy.
 This suggests that the combination of firm-level fundamentals, sector-relative valuation measures, and technical momentum indicators contains genuine predictive signal for future stock prices.

-The Ridge Regression model achieved the strongest overall generalisation performance, producing the lowest test-set MSE and highest overall explanatory power.
-Random Forest and Gradient Boosting also demonstrated meaningful predictive capability relative to the baseline, indicating that the results were not driven by a single model specification.
+The Ridge Regression model achieved the strongest overall generalisation performance, producing the lowest test-set MSE and highest explanatory power among all evaluated models.
+In contrast, the ensemble-based models produced mixed results and did not consistently outperform the naive persistence benchmark across evaluation metrics.

-The best directional accuracy achieved was 57.9%, narrowly below the project charter threshold of 60%.
-While this technically falls short of the stated directional criterion, it remains meaningfully above the 50% random-chance benchmark, indicating the presence of genuine directional information within the feature set.
+The best directional accuracy achieved was 63.2%, exceeding the project charter threshold of 60%.
+This indicates that the models were able to capture not only price-level persistence but also meaningful directional information regarding one-year-ahead stock movements using publicly available firm-level, sector-relative, and technical indicators.

-The shortfall is economically plausible given the difficulty of predicting one-year-ahead price direction in highly efficient large-cap equity markets.
-At this horizon, stock returns are influenced not only by firm-level fundamentals and momentum, but also by broader macroeconomic shocks that were intentionally excluded from the feature space, including:

-- foreign institutional investor (FII) flows
-- RBI monetary-policy shifts
-- global risk-off events
-- commodity-price volatility
-- geopolitical uncertainty

-As a result, directional accuracy in the range of 55–65% is generally considered realistic for a fundamentally driven cross-sectional equity model operating on publicly available information.

 ### Note on the Baseline \( R^2 = 0.8821 \)